 - Rest: using the elbow less could allow it to heal itself.
 Resting it in a specific position may allow pressure on the ulnar nerve to be relieved.

-- Adjustment of Activities: sleeping in a different position, adjusting a workspace, driving in a different way, are all adjustments that can be made to prevent the ulnar nerve from becoming pinched.
+- Adjustment of activities: sleeping in a different position, adjusting a workspace, adjusting posture, all can be made to prevent the ulnar nerve from becoming pinched.
 In many cases, activity adjustment involves keeping the arm as straight as possible.

 Ulnar Neuropathy Surgery

-There are two types of surgery which a doctor may consider to treat a patient’s ulnar neuropathy at the elbow.
+There are two types of surgery that a doctor may consider to treat a patient’s ulnar neuropathy at the elbow.
 These include:

-- Cubital Tunnel Release Surgery: this form of surgery involves cutting away the bits of soft tissue that may be causing impingement of the ulnar nerve.
+- Cubital tunnel release surgery: this form of surgery involves cutting away the bits of soft tissue that may be causing impingement of the ulnar nerve.
 Doing so can relieve pressure, allowing signals from the brain to be sent correctly once again, ideally relieving symptoms.
-This procedure is minimally invasive and is almost always performed as an outpatient procedure, meaning that a hospital stay is most often unnecessary.
+This procedure is minimally invasive and is almost always performed as an outpatient procedure, meaning that a hospital stay is often unnecessary.

 Both forms of surgery are minimally invasive and are not considered major surgeries.
 There is, however, a list of risks associated with any surgery, including blood clots, infection, and complications involving anesthesia.

-These surgeries are elective, meaning that it is the patient’s decision to undergo one or the other.
-When making the decision to undergo surgery, patients should consider all of the potential treatment options, as there may be a treatment that could minimize the need for surgery.
+These surgeries are elective, meaning the patient decides to undergo one or the other.
+When deciding to undergo surgery, patients should consider all the potential treatment options, as there may be a treatment that could minimize the need for surgery.

 The Role of Regenerative Medicine in Treating Ulnar Neuropathy at the Elbow